 Overcharge may not appear until the boat moves into warmer water than it has been commissioned in.
-Remove charge until the unit operates without disconnecting the high-pressure switch.
+Discharge the system until the unit operates without disconnecting the high-pressure switch.
 Be sure that the sight glass still runs clear.
 For further troubleshooting attach purged gauges to the compressor.